 Conventional Loan

 Looking for a smart, flexible way to finance your dream home?
-A conventional loan could be the perfect fit.
-Backed by private lenders and designed for borrowers with solid credit and steady income, conventional loans offer competitive rates, low monthly costs, and versatile options for first-time buyers, repeat homeowners, and even investors.
-Whether you're buying your forever home or refinancing, a conventional loan puts you in control—with fewer restrictions and more ways to save.
+A conventional home loan could be the perfect fit.
+Backed by private lenders and designed for borrowers with solid credit and steady income, a conventional mortgage loan offers competitive rates, low monthly costs, and versatile options for first-time buyers, repeat homeowners, and even investors.
+Whether you're buying your forever home or refinancing, a conventional loan puts you in control, with fewer restrictions and more ways to save.

 What Is a Conventional Loan?

-A conventional loan is a type of mortgage that is not insured or guaranteed by the federal government.
-These loans are offered by private lenders and follow guidelines set by Fannie Mae and Freddie Mac.
-They are ideal for borrowers with strong credit and stable income.
+A conventional loan is a type of mortgage that is not insured or guaranteed by a government agency, such as the FHA, VA, or USDA.
+These conventional mortgage loan options are offered by private lenders like banks, credit unions, and mortgage companies and typically follow the guidelines set by Fannie Mae and Freddie Mac.
+Conventional loans are available with fixed or adjustable interest rates and often require a higher credit score and a larger down payment—usually at least 3% to 5%—compared to government-backed loans.

-Credit Score: A minimum credit score of 620 is typically required (higher scores get better rates).
+Credit Score: A minimum credit score of 620 is typically required for a conventional mortgage loan (higher scores get better rates).

 Debt-to-Income (DTI) Ratio: Generally must be 43% or lower, though some lenders allow up to 50%.